Ed Reed

-During his playing career, Reed was selected to nine total Pro Bowls, he was the 2004 NFL Defensive Player of the Year Award winner, and has an NFL record for the two longest interception returns (106 yards in 2004 and 107 yards in 2008).
+During his playing career, Reed was selected to nine total Pro Bowls, was the NFL Defensive Player of the Year in 2004, won Super Bowl XLVII, and has an NFL record for the two longest interception returns (106 yards in 2004 and 107 yards in 2008).
 He also holds the all-time NFL record for interception return yards, with 1,590, and postseason interceptions (9, tied with three other players).
 His 64 regular season interceptions ranked him 6th on the NFL's all-time leader list at the time of his retirement.
-Reed is considered to be one of the greatest safeties in NFL history, and was often referred to as a "ball hawk" during his prime.
+Due to his accolades, Reed is considered to be one of the greatest safeties in NFL history, and was often referred to as a "ball hawk" during his prime.
 Reed was known for studying film to memorize opposing teams' tendencies, as well as his ability to lure quarterbacks into throwing interceptions.
 Reed was inducted into the Pro Football Hall of Fame in 2019.

 In 2016, Reed worked as an assistant defensive backs coach for the Buffalo Bills.
 In 2020, he was hired by the University of Miami, his alma mater, to serve as their football team's chief of staff, an advisory role to head coach Manny Diaz.

-Early years
+Early life

-Reed was born in St. Rose, St. Charles Parish, Louisiana on September 11, 1978.
+Reed was born in St. Rose, St. Charles Parish, Louisiana, on September 11, 1978.
 He attended Destrehan High School in Destrehan, Louisiana.
 With the Fighting Wildcats football team, he was an all-state selection at defensive back and as a kick returner and also the New Orleans Times-Picayune District Most Valuable Defensive Player.